LonerHermitNEET/Antipolo/Antipolo.md

 Returning to the height strategy, Maverick would have already returned to his place, re-attaching the mask.
 Should a decision to check behind it come through, it would fall under the jurisdiction of the task master.

 After Maverick led the boys to the place of interest where the task master was, the task master present, Sprutnoa, said: "I will kill a piece of crappy ninny today if none of you do something with your life.
-Strike up."
+Strike up!"
 To clarify, "strike up" meant "going above and beyond expectations."

 Afterwards, since they got the confirmation that it was time, Maverick and the other two boys left Notch before Sprutnoa noticed them.